 Figure x+: Mapping of VLAN enabled enterprise network to the NRM

-The NRM is able to cover VLAN support without adding new interfaces or functional entities.
+As depicted in figure x+, the NRM is able to cover VLAN support without adding new interfaces or functional entities.
 Only the datapath and the Bridges located within the NA and BH require additional functionalities, which are visible on the control interfaces through additional attributes.
 Support of multiple bridging domains in the NRM closely follows the procedures for adding VLAN capabilities to real IEEE 802 networks, showing that the NRM is well suited to model the wide variety of real networks.